tnharvey/pomodoro/README.md

 sessions, the fourth break is then a long break for recovery.
 We strove for simplicity in design, eliminating unnecessary buttons or displays.
 The layout is also responsive, and should perform well across platforms as well.

+Current Features:
+- Circles on left track current out of 4 sessions
+- Each session chimes at the end, and a different chime sounds for long break

 Future Features:
 - Impliment as Google Chrome Extension